rajharsh1997/spaceX-launcher/README.md

 + redux
 + redux-thunk
 + react-router

-The application is served by a node.js server which also renders the initial landing page.
-Following libraries are used by the node.js server:
-+ express
++ express (node.js)
-+ babel
++ babel (node.js)

 The application is deployed on **Vercel**.

-## Highlights
+## Features
-+ Application is server-side rendered, which helps in boosting the initial page load time and increasing the SEO scores.
++ Application is server-side rendered, which helps in increasing the initial page load time and increasing the SEO scores.
-+ Fully responsive to cover all range of devices like pc, mobile and tablet
++ Fully responsive by design to cover all range of devices like pc, mobile and tablet

 **Lighthouse score using [web.dev](https://web.dev/measure)**